Donald M. Street Jr.

 Don Street has owned Iolaire for 53 years.
 Note that articles on her have appeared in Yachting Monthly, Classic Boat Nov 05’, Sail Feb 06’and Cruising World March 06’ Iolaire now has a diesel electric engine installation.

-She is on the market, but only the right person.
+She was on the market, but only the right person.

-Reason she is on the market is age is catching up with the owner (age 78) but not with Iolaire.
+Reason she was on the market as age is catching up with the owner (age 80) but not with Iolaire.

 After sailing her for 37 years without the aid of an engine he has broken down and installed small desiel electric power.